|Nausea||107 (50)||11 (5)|

-Differentiation syndrome has been observed with and without concomitant hyperleukocytosis and as early as 10 days and up to 5 months after IDHIFA initiation
+Differentiation syndrome has been observed with and without concomitant hyperleukocytosis in as early as 1 day and up to 5 months after IDHIFA initiation

 Explore important topics in managing patients with R/R AML and an IDH2 mutation receiving IDHIFA, including diagnosing and treating differentiation syndrome and other adverse events.